-This may seem crazy but I haven’t seen a lot of Cuba outside Havana, because there is SO MUCH to learn about Havana.
-I spent a few days in Vinales with Cuban friends for carnavale, spent the afternoon at Las Terrazas and only one night in Varadero.
+This may seem crazy but in a year I hadn’t seen a lot of Cuba outside Havana, because there is SO MUCH to learn about Havana.

 Today it costs a whopping 100,000 CUC to own a home in the centre of the historic city – unthinkable when the average state employee makes 30 CUC a month.